Chevrolet Monte Carlo: 1973

-The 1973 Monte Carlo was named "Car of the Year" by Motor Trend on the basis of its new styling and emphasis on Euro-style ride and handling.
+The 1973 Monte Carlo was named "Car of the Year" by Motor Trend based on its new styling and emphasis on Euro-style ride and handling.
 The 1973 Monte Carlo set a new sales record for Chevrolet, with nearly 250,000 sold for the model year.
 The success of the Monte Carlo and Pontiac's similar Grand Prix led to several new personal luxury cars from competitors, including a revised Mercury Cougar, the Ford Gran Torino Elite, the Chrysler Cordoba, and restyled Dodge Charger as well as high-line versions of the AMC Matador that introduced a new coupe design for 1974.

 1974

-The 1974 Monte Carlo received minor detail changes from its 1973 predecessor, most notably a revised egg-crate grille in the front, flush mount taillights (no longer recessed with horizontal chrome bars), a shorter trunk deck that housed the relocated license plate and the trunk lock mechanism.
-In 1973 the trunk lock was below the trunk deck and above the rear bumper in a space that no longer existed on the 1974 versions.
-A larger 5 mph rear bumper was added and in the interior, the driver and passenger door map pockets were no longer available.
+The 1974 Monte Carlo received minor detail changes from its 1973 predecessor, most notably a revised egg-crate grille in the front, flush mount taillight, a relocated license plate and trunk lock mechanism.
+In 1973, the trunk lock was below the trunk deck and above the rear bumper in a space that no longer existed in the 1974 versions.
+A larger 5 mph rear bumper was added.
+The driver and passenger door map pockets were no longer available.

-The base Monte Carlo with a manual transmission, standard suspension, and bias-ply tires was discontinued, leaving only the "S" and "Landau" models equipped with radial-ply tires and upgraded suspensions along with standard power steering and front disc brakes.
+The base Monte Carlo with a manual transmission, standard suspension, and bias-ply tires was discontinued, leaving only the "S" and "Landau" models equipped with radial-ply tires, upgraded suspensions, and standard power steering and front disc brakes.